 You can’t walk through Baños without seeing someone standing in the doorway of his shop, pulling and wrapping a pliable length of color.
 They are making melcocha, a sweet taffy made from sugar cane.

-Different pools have different temperatures, depending on the amount of cold water mixed in.
+Anyway, different pools have different temperatures, depending on the amount of cold water mixed in.
+Some pools are so hot you’ll need to take a break now and then just to bear the extreme temperature.
 There are even ice cold pools for people who enjoy shocking their bodies.
-(We avoided those.
-Not crazy yet.)
+We avoided both of those.
+Not crazy yet.